xwu/NumericAnnex/README.md

 library.
 It is in the earliest stages of development and not production-ready at this time.

-At present, NumericAnnex requires the latest mainline development (master) branch of Swift because the revised numeric protocols are not yet available in pre-release or release toolchains.
+NumericAnnex requires the latest mainline development (master) branch of Swift because the revised numeric protocols are not yet available in release toolchains.

 ### Currently implemented